jaime-pue/into-parquet/README.md

 ## Usage

+### Pre-requisites:

-Create a folder structure, like:
+1. Create a folder structure, like:

 ```
 Root/